ShawnHymel/saleae-docs/_pages/getting-started.md

 One useful feature of your Saleae Logic Analyzer is its ability to measure analog signals (from 0 to 5 V).
 As such, it can function as an oscilloscope with up to 8 channels (for the Logic 8 and Logic Pro 8) or 16 channels (for the Logic Pro 16).

 Depending on the number of channels you use, the Logic 8 can sample up to 10 MS/s (bandwidth of 1 MHz).
-The Logic Pro 8 and Logic Pro 16 can sample up to 50 MS/s (bandwitch of 5 MHz).
+The Logic Pro 8 and Logic Pro 16 can sample up to 50 MS/s (bandwidth of 5 MHz).

 Example code is provided below for Arduino, mbed, and AC6 System Workbench.